 - i.
 Immediately gather all the children together for head count/roll call. - ii.
 Check with all staff that child has not gone home / to the toilet/ask children when they last saw missing child. - iii.
-Deputy Leader with duty parent to take all children to far end of hall, sit them on the carpet and give them books to look at / read stories etc. - If child lost outside the Play leader will check exterior area, including; exterior of church, children's playground, rough grass area, trees and bushes.
+Deputy Leader with duty parent to take all children to far end of hall, sit them on the carpet and give them books to look at / read stories etc. - iv.
+If child lost outside the Play leader will check exterior area, including; exterior of church, children's playground, rough grass area, trees and bushes.
 Playgroup assistant to check interior of hall including; toilets, cupboards, corridors, kitchen and door alarms.
 On completing hall check interior of Church if open.
 If child is lost while inside the Play leader will first check all doors and alarms and then the interior of the hall as listed above.
 The Playgroup Assistant will check the exterior grounds as listed above.

 - v.
 If child is not found Play leader will contact parents immediately.
-Meanwhile Playgroup Assistant and duty parent will extend search (taking mobile phones or walkie talkies if available).
+Meanwhile Playgroup Assistant and duty parent will extend search (taking mobile phones).
 Duty parent to go up to Amberley School, looking over walls into gardens and then on to Graveyard.

 Playgroup Assistant to check down Whitemoor drive, and then beyond the 'Rector's house' to road junction.
 This search is to be done with great haste.
-Ring Playgroup if child is found. - vi.
-If child is not found within 5 / 10 minutes of this search the playgroup leader will contact the Police using 999. - vii.
-The search will continue with the assistance of the local community being sought i.e., the school, Rector, Church Warden, local residents etc. Responsibility for the search will then be handed to the Police on their arrival.
-All assistance will be given to the Police and their advice followed.
+Ring Playgroup if - vi.
+If child is not found within 5 / 10 minutes of this search the playgroup leader will contact the Police using 999.